core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ## Members of any Application Group in the Network # {#sec-examples-group-discovery-4}

-{{fig-app-gp-discovery-example4}} provides an example where a CoAP client discovers the CoAP servers that are members of any application group configured in the 6LoWPAN wireless mesh network of the client, and the CoAP group associated with each application group.
-In this example, the scope is realm-local to address all servers in the current 6LoWPAN wireless mesh network of the client.
+{{fig-app-gp-discovery-example4}} provides an example where a CoAP client discovers the CoAP servers that are members of any application group configured in the 6LoWPAN network of the client, and the CoAP group associated with each application group.
+In this example, the scope is realm-local to address all servers in the current 6LoWPAN network of the client.

 The semantics "g.\<GROUPTYPE\>" for the values of the attribute "rt" is exclusively intended to support examples in this document.